 “The swing toward precious coloured gemstones is overwhelming, with robust demand prompting double-digit growth in many countries.”

-Another reason is price.
-No one wants to skimp on their engagement ring, considering it’s a piece of jewellery that you’ll treasure for the rest of your life, but there are gemstones out there which will also last a lifetime (especially with the right care) while offering a more budget-friendly option.
+Another reason is the price.
+No one wants to skimp on their engagement ring, considering it’s a piece of jewellery that you’ll treasure for the rest of your life, but there are gemstones out there that will also last a lifetime (especially with the right care) while offering a more budget-friendly option.
 A 2016 study revealed that men were spending, on average, £537 on their partner’s engagement ring – while two to three months’ wages was often considered the norm in the past.

 With a Mohs hardness rating of 9, the ruby is nearly as durable as a diamond.
-Its durability makes it an ideal choice for an engagement ring, but its rich history, fiery hues and rarity are what make it so desirable.
+Its durability makes it an ideal choice for an engagement ring, but its rich history, fiery hues and rarity are what makes it so desirable.

 Renowned across the world as the gemstone of love and passion, it’s the perfect symbol for those who want their ring to capture those powerful, romantic feelings associated with taking a relationship to the next level.
 From a spiritual perspective, it is also believed to inspire confidence and harmony while protecting the wearer from sorrow.

 This stone holds an impressive reputation as a stone of royalty, the most recent memorable example seen in the engagement ring of Kate Middleton.
-The ring consisted of 14 solitaire diamonds surrounding a 12-carat oval sapphire set in 18k white gold, and was passed down from Princess Diana.
+The ring consisted of 14 solitaire diamonds surrounding a 12-carat oval sapphire set in 18k white gold and was passed down from Princess Diana.
 Following the engagement announcement in 2010, sales of sapphire engagement rings went through the roof, and the jewel remains a popular choice today.